luismarques/qemu/docs/opentitan/pyot.md

   It is possible to exclude some tests from this list with the `exclude` and `exclude_from` sections.

+  It is possible to define sub-sections as items of the list.
+Each subsection should be a map, where the sub-section is only evaluated if an environment variable exists and evaluates to true.
+This enables configuring lists based on environment variables, such as running is some specific contexts such as a CI environment.

 * `include_from`
   This section contains a list of files defining the tests to be run.